-Our STIP scorecard evaluates corporate success based on four factors: financial performance (40%), health, safety and environment (10%), operational performance (35%), and strategy (15%).
-See page 75 for full details.
+Our 2023 STIP scorecard evaluates corporate success based on four factors: financial performance (40%), health, safety and environment (10%), operational performance (35%), and strategy (15%).
+See page 79 for full details.

-Following the GHRC assessment and recommendation, the Board approved a performance multiple of 124% for 2022.
+Following the GHRC assessment and recommendation, the Board approved a performance multiple of 95% for 2023.
 The assessment considered that Vermilion:

-- Outperformed target performance in the financial category, representing 40% of the scorecard - Achieved target performance on HSE and the majority of operational measures - Underperformed on the production measures
+- Outperformed target performance on our HSE and strategy measures - Achieved target performance on the majority of our operational measures - Underperformed on our financial measures due to lower commodity prices than budgeted

-Our NEO bonus payments were 13% lower in 2022 than 2021, excluding Mr. Hatcher and Mr. Donadeo.
-This was because our short-term incentive plan ("STIP") multiple was 18% lower in 2022.
+Our NEO bonus payments were 15% lower in 2023 than 2022, excluding Mr. Kremnica.
+This was because our short-term incentive plan ("STIP") multiple was 23% lower in 2023.